DivisionMax/health-caser/README.md

 ## Future

-I would like to update with the project with Material Design, Databinding, and a MVVP architecture.
+I would like to update the project with Material Design, Databinding, and a MVVP architecture.